rogerbinns/apsw/doc/shell.rst

   .backup ?DB?
-FILE           Backup DB (default "main") to FILE .bail ON|OFF                Stop after hitting an error (default OFF) .colour ?scheme?
-Selects a colour scheme .databases                  Lists names and files of attached databases .dump ?TABLE?
+FILE           Backup DB (default "main") to FILE .bail ON|OFF                Stop after hitting an error (default OFF) .colour SCHEME              Selects a colour scheme from default, off .databases                  Lists names and files of attached databases .dump ?TABLE?
 [TABLE...]
 Dumps all or specified tables in SQL text format .echo ON|OFF                If ON then each SQL statement or command is printed